I decided to run some tests on the phase stages circuits from Osamu Hoshuyama's great synth site: phasefet0205.gif.

 In this circuit the distortion grows to a maximum and then drops.
 Of course, it drops probably because the MOSFET is off, so this is not usefull for modulation purposes.
 The remaining distortion is probably caused by the body diodes of the MOSFET.

 It clearly shows the advantage of the linearization circuit, as the THD drops to about a 30%.
-But once you get to the max THD point, if you drop the bias a little more (or raise the signal level), a discontinuity appears on the waveform, and the nature of the distortion changes abruptly.
+But once you get to the max THD point, if you drop the bias a little more (or raise the signal level),

 It can be seen on the last graph.
 And this is how it looks like on the waveform: